kevinwshin/French-House-Manual/README.md

         Four unexcused absences will result in member review.

 Meetings must maintain quorum (defined by greater than 50% of the house) in order to make house decisions.
 Assuming quorum is met, a vote may pass only if the vote is a true majority (5 votes for, 5 abstaining would be a failed vote.)

+---

+If you cannot attend a meeting you must notify the Trustee 24 hours in advance.
+If you miss a meeting, you are expected to read the minutes and will be held accountable for any decisions made at meetings, regardless of attendance.

+The General Membership Meeting (GMM), counts as a mandatory house meeting and being absent without notifying the Trustee with a reasonable excuse will count as an absence.

+Proposals, which are changes to the house manual, or an allocation of house funds, must be submitted to the Trustee 48 hours or more before a meeting.
+The trustee will post and/or email a meeting agenda every Friday preceding a meeting by midnight.
+House members can bring forward one spontaneous proposal which was not submitted to the Trustee each semester, which must be voted in by a 2/3 house vote.

+A spontaneous proposal, regardless of whether it passes or fails, may only be introduced once per member, per semester.

+#### Abstention Voting
+"Abstention" votes are removed from the voting pool and per Robert's Rules of Order.
+Abstentions are counted and noted, but not as a "yes" or "no" vote.
+An abstention does not affect the voting result.
+A member has a right to abstain and cannot be compelled to vote.
+A member has an obligation to abstain if he or she has a direct personal interest in the matter that amounts to a legal conflict of interest.
+The total of "yes" and "no" votes must meet quorum for a vote to pass, otherwise it fails by abstention.
+If quorum os met and there are more "yes" votes than "no" votes, the motion passes.

+#### Smoking
+Common areas and personal areas are smoke free.
+Smoking is allowed outside only. if the member living in room #1 has a problem with smoke, they may bring it up at a meeting and it will be prohibited until the member moves out, changes rooms, or decides to re-allow it.

+#### Parking
+Only French House members may park in the lot or driveway.
+Guests may not park there.
+If you need to momentarily pull into the driveway, you must be available to move your car.
+Double parking is not acceptable.

+#### Common Interests
+1. No animals allowed.
+2. Television use in common areas is outlawed, excepting for special events such as a house movie night. (if a member's TV is used for such an event it must be removed from commons by evening)
+3. Entering a housemate's room without permission is considered a violation of privacy and such acts may warrant a Member Review.
+4. No singing, live, or loud music after 10PM Sundays through Thursdays.
+Members should lower music when asked by a housemate, regardless of time of day.